Difference between revisions of "Specialist Courts in Zimbabwe" - Pindula

 Background

 Courts in Zimbabwe may be divided into two groups: Ordinary Courts and Specialists Courts.
 The ordinary courts are fairly well known.
-They are Magistrate’s Courts, High Court and Supreme Court.
+They are Magistrates Court of Zimbabwe, High Court and Supreme Court.
 Specialist courts only deal with specialists and special areas, which have been deemed by the lawmaker to require a ‘special court’.

 Advantages of Specialist Courts in Zimbabwe